-This study focused on identifying the locations and persistence of hotspots within the mid-Atlantic OCS, and did not examine drivers of hotspot occurrence.
+This study focused on identifying the locations and persistence of hotspots offshore of Maryland and elsewhere on the Mid-Atlantic OCS, and did not examine drivers of hotspot occurrence.
 In some instances, however, we can infer that distinct populations within a taxon may be partial drivers of observed patterns of hotspot persistence.
 For example, persistent hotspots of Bottlenose Dolphins were generally located in nearshore regions within the study area.
 As Bottlenose Dolphins are distributed into coastal and offshore populations in this area of the Atlantic, this pattern was likely partially driven by the consistency of locations and numbers for the coastal ecotype of this species, as compared to the more variable and transient populations offshore (Gannon and Waples, 2004; Kenney, 1990).